 How Cyber Thieves and Hackers May Attack Your Law Firm

-Phishing is when a message is sent or an item is downloaded that releases malware when the recipient clicks the mouse to open an attachment or download a file, Phishing attacks occur almost constantly, but here is one example.
+Phishing is when a message is sent, or an item is downloaded that releases malware when the recipient clicks the mouse to open an attachment or download a file, Phishing attacks occur continuously, but here is one example.
 In 2012, hackers gained access to the computer of a bookkeeper of a Toronto law firm through a phishing ploy, probably through an email attachment or a free screensaver.
 The firm still doesn’t know for sure.
 Hackers were then able to record bank account passwords as the bookkeeper typed them.
 This gave them complete access to the firm’s trust account, which the firm used to wire funds to foreign countries.
 The firm lost six figures just over the December holidays.
 When we help law firms with cybersecurity, we always focus on security awareness for attorneys and all other firm employees.
 Cybersecurity for law firms must require good cyber awareness sessions to be effective.

 Malware and Spyware

-Hackers sometimes infect law firm computer systems with malware that causes disfunctions spies on the law firm.
-Serious consequences of a malware infection include loss of data and loss of data confidentiality.
+Hackers sometimes infect law firm computer systems with malware that spies on the law firm.
+Serious consequences of malware infection include loss of data and loss of data confidentiality.

 The ABA Legal Technology Survey Report showed: